 Year round, an angler may encounter a resident kelp greenling, rock greenling, cabezon, striped seaperch, or any of several types of sculpin but, as mentioned, the inshore rocks are the best area for these species.
 At times dogfish sharks, leopard sharks, skates and bat rays are caught, but since most of these hit better at night, and since the dock is closed at night, the numbers are small.
 Most years will also see a few halibut, salmon, and lingcod landed, but generally it’s only a few (although some years have seen fairly big numbers of salmon).

 Fishing Tips.
 You’re presented two environments to fish.
-The first is the deeper water areas out in the harbor (available with a good cast).
+The first is the deeper water areas out in the harbor (available with a good cast from the shoreline area).
 Here you can fish for the resident bottom fish, and a simple high/low rigging utilizing shrimp, tube worms, or fresh mussels will be most productive.
 Keep the gear light; use a small hook, size 4-6, and fish under the pier, as close to the pilings, as possible.
 Most commonly you will catch sea trout (kelp greenling), cabezon or small rockfish.
 Striped perch are your best bet for large perch although redtail surfperch and a few pileperch will also enter into the mix; striped and redtails are most common in the spring while piles, white seaperch, and shinerperch can be taken most of the year.

 When schools of smelt, sardines, herring or anchovies show up, jigging with a size 10-12 Sabiki or Lucky Lura-type bait rig can produce fast results.
 Generally the best approach is to cast out and use a quick retrieve but different fish sometimes require a different retrieve so don’t be afraid to experiment.
 Put a shiny torpedo sinker on the end of your line or use a gold or silver spoon equipped with a hook; sometimes this will hook the fish.
 For herring especially, the late hours just before dark, and the top of high tide, should be most productive.
 For jacksmelt, a series of small hooks baited with pieces of worm, and fished under a bobber, tend to yield the best results.